Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 Is Webflow better than WordPress?

 For most startups, yes.
-Webflow is faster to ship, easier to maintain, and has better performance out of the box.
-WordPress wins for complex blogs and full code control.
+Webflow ships faster, maintains easier, and performs better out of the box.
+WordPress wins for complex blogs and situations requiring full code control.

 Is Webflow cheaper than WordPress?

-Short-term, WordPress looks cheaper ($5-$20/mo hosting).
-Long-term, Webflow costs less because you don't pay for plugins, dev time, or maintenance.
+Short-term, WordPress appears cheaper ($5-$20 monthly hosting).
+Long-term, Webflow costs less because you avoid paying for plugins, dev time, or maintenance overhead.

 Can I migrate from WordPress to Webflow?

 Yes.
-Content, images, and structure can be migrated.
-Plugins and custom PHP code require rebuilding in Webflow.
+Content, images, and structure migrate successfully.
+Plugins and custom PHP code require rebuilding in Webflow's visual environment.

 Which is better for SEO?

-Both are good.
+Both perform well.
 Webflow has built-in SEO and fast speeds.
 WordPress offers more advanced SEO plugins.
-Speed matters more than features for SEO in 2026.
+Speed matters more than features for SEO in 2026, giving Webflow an edge.

 Can Webflow handle blogs?

 Yes.
-Webflow's CMS handles blogs up to 10,000 posts.
-WordPress is better for blogs with 10,000+ posts or complex taxonomies.
+Webflow's CMS handles blogs up to 10,000 posts efficiently.
+WordPress becomes better for blogs exceeding 10,000+ posts or requiring complex taxonomies and custom post types.